New Architecture Award Celebrates the Reinvention of Old Buildings: See the Finalists

 “We have a collective responsibility as architects to minimize the impact of our work on the planet’s resources and maximize the societal and economic benefits of our work,” said RIBA President Simon Allford when the award’s creation was announced.
 He added: “The inventive reuse of buildings is critical to reducing carbon emissions and, whilst often not the simplest solution, requires exceptional creativity and vision.”

-Scroll to learn about and click through photo galleries of the four shortlisted projects, all of which are located in England.
+The Houlton School, a secondary school built on the site of a former radio station, took the top honor.
+Scroll to learn about it, and click through photo galleries of all four shortlisted projects, each of which is located in England.

 The site of a former radio station is now the location of a rising residential district.
 An old transmitter building has become a modern secondary school, complete with “three new state-of-the-art school blocks arranged around a central courtyard,” the project description reads.